openstack/security-doc/security-guide/source/block-storage/checklist.rst

     $ stat -L -c "%a" /etc/cinder/api-paste.ini
     $ stat -L -c "%a" /etc/cinder/policy.json
     $ stat -L -c "%a" /etc/cinder/rootwrap.conf
+    $ stat -L -c "%a" /etc/cinder

+A broader restriction is also possible: if the containing directory is set to 750, the guarantee is made that newly created files inside this directory would have the desired permissions.

-**Pass:** If permissions are set to 640 or stricter.
-The permissions of 640 translates into owner r/w, group r, and no rights to others i.e. "u=rw,g=r,o=".
+**Pass:** If permissions are set to 640 or stricter, or the containing directory is set to 750.
+The permissions of 640/750 translates into owner r/w, group r, and no rights to others i.e. "u=rw,g=r,o=".
 Note that with :ref:`check_block_01` and permissions set to 640, root has read/write access and cinder has read access to these configuration files.
 The access rights can also be validated using the following command.
 This command